How to Use Blogging Tools Like MacGyver

 The point – Get organized, plan out in advance what you are writing, when you are writing, and who is writing what.

-Well ladies and gents, that just about covers the basics for blogging tools.
+Well ladies and gents, that just about covers the basics of blogging tools.
 By now you should be able to disarm that bomb that you call writing and publishing.
 Good luck